 - Redeem Ultimate Rewards for 1.5x using the Chase Ultimate Rewards Travel Portal

-If you sign up for a new card and spend $4,000 in the first 3 months, you’ll receive 50,000 Ultimate Reward (UR) points.
-Depending on how you redeem the points, the value of these points can range from $500 to $1000.
+If you sign up for a new card and spend $4,000 in the first 3 months, you’ll receive an intro bonus.
+Depending on the offer you get, and how you redeem the points, the value of these points can range from $500 to $1000+.
 You don't receive a signup bonus when you product change a card to the Chase Sapphire Reserve.

-If you chose to redeem the UR points for cash, you’ll get 1 cents per point (CPP), meaning that 50,000 UR points turn into $500.
+If you chose to redeem the UR points for cash, you’ll get 1 cents per point (CPP).
 This is useful if you’re worried about paying off the annual fee or need the money for other expenses.

 When you chose to redeem the UR points for travel on Chase’s portal, you’ll get 1.5 CPP.
-This means that your sign up bonus is worth $750 in travel.
 This includes flights, hotels, cruises, and vacation packages.
 The cost on Chase’s travel portal is comparable to other deal sites from my experience.

 The Chase Sapphire Reserve also lets you transfer your points on a 1 to 1 basis to their transfer partners.
-This method typically yields you 2 CPP, meaning that you’re getting $1,000 in travel.
+This method typically yields you 2 CPP.

 3X on Travel and Dining